 Pills are probably the most common way to package drugs, and nearly all over-the-counter medicines come this way.
 In order for a drug to work as a pill, it needs two features:

 - The drug's molecule must be small enough to make it through the stomach lining or intestinal lining.

 - The drug's molecule must be unaffected by acid in the stomach.

 Insulin is a good example of a drug that doesn't work as a pill.
 Insulin is a hormone produced by the pancreas.
 People with diabetes do not produce enough insulin.
 The insulin molecule is large and sensitive to acid, so an "insulin pill" won't work.
 Currently, diabetics who need to take insulin must inject the hormone, although recent research has created an inhalable form.

-For more information on drugs and how they're administered, along with related topics, check out the links on the next page.
+For more information on drugs and how they're administered, along with related topics, check out the links below.